hushtache/hushtache/README.md

 Config management with built-in encryption that allow developers to store app secrets encrypted in the same repo.
 Secrets are encrypted using AES that has the key protected using a generated private key of each user.

-Along with simple storing and retrieving secret, the tool allows rendering directing to any templates given.
+Along with simple storing and retrieving secret, the tool allows rendering directly to any templates given.
 Examples of these might include Google App Engine's app.yaml, where the environment variables are populated from the secret store.

 ## Install